priyesh009/aws-data-project/README.md

 As of now, I have created below projects
 - **Airflow Data engineering project** - Location:  Airflow_Project

-This repo is configured with the aws codepipeline in my personal AWS account.
+- **Azure Data engineering project** - Location:  Azure_Databricks_Project

-Inside lambda folder you can find some senarion where I have used AWS lambda and python coding to solve some intresting problems
+Inside codes folder you can find some senarion where I have used AWS lambda and python coding to solve some intresting problems

 ## Upcoming projects
 - covid-19 reporting in AWS
 - Using recursive aws lambda to extract data

+### Note
+This repo is configured with the aws codepipeline in my personal AWS account.